Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

 Garrett AT Pro Review

-As of this writing, the Garrett AT Pro is the only detector I own and use for my metal detecting adventures.
-I found my oldest coin to date with this detector, as well as multiple silver coins, rings, and interesting relics.
+The Garrett AT Pro is currently the only detector I own and use for my metal detecting adventures.
+I've used the detector hundreds of times, finding my oldest coin to date, as well as multiple silver coins, valuable rings, and interesting relics.
+Most of the metal detecting I do is around old homes.

-The AT Pro is an all-terrain detector that can be used underwater down to a depth of ten feet, but the provided stock headphones are not waterproof and cannot be submerged.
+The AT Pro is an all-terrain detector that can be used on land and underwater to a maximum depth of ten feet, but the stock headphones that come with it are not waterproof and cannot be submerged.
 If you plan to submerge your headphones to retrieve underwater objects, you'll need to buy waterproof headphones separately, which is what I did.

 Depth and Performance